AsifShawon/LangGraph/Basic_Chatbot/lang-agent/README.md

-# Two-Phased Thinking Raging Bot
+# Two-Phased Thinking RAG Bot

 This project implements a sophisticated chatbot that utilizes a "two-phased thinking" process to provide accurate and context-aware responses.
 The bot is specialized in physics-related queries and leverages a persistent memory to maintain conversation history.